 View the project Scope of Work (3.8 MB), which the Planning Board reviewed on September 22, 2011.
 The starting point for this effort was the 16 corridors recommended in the Countywide Bus Rapid Transit Study performed by MCDOT.
 The County Executive's Rapid Transit Task Force subsequently recommended (1.4 MB) studying additional corridors in the BRT network.

-This map shows the 12 corridors that will continue to be evaluated for inclusion in the Countywide Transit Corridor Functional Master Plan.
-The network reflects the following changes:
+This map below shows the 11 corridors that are included in the Countywide Transit Corridor Functional Master Plan.

 Number of Stations